 Cup of Comfort

-This short little booklet is a series of 8 hot cocoa cups.
-Each hot cocoa cup has a prompt for the student t o think of someone that they can count on for help in different locations.
+This student booklet is a series of 8 hot cocoa cups.
+Each hot cocoa cup has a prompt for the student to think of someone that they can count on for help in different locations.
 For example, who can they rely on at home, at school, or in the community?
 You can expand this for different ages by talking about specific scenarios or why is that person part of their support system.